hspedro/ckad-preparation/arch.md

 ### kubelet

 Agent that runs on each node in the cluster, responsible for making sure the containers are running in the nodes as expected.
+Communicates with the Kube API server from the Master node.

 ### Container Runtime